bridgetownrb/node-runner/README.md

 `command` can be an array as well, if you want to attempt multiple paths until one is found.
 Inspect the `node-runner.rb` source code for more information on the available options.

+## Caveats

+A single run of a script is quite fast, nearly as fast as running a script directly with the `node` CLI…because that's essentially what is happening here.
+However, the performance characteristics using this in a high-traffic request/response cycle (say, from a Rails app) is unknown.
+Likely the best context to use Node Runner would be via a background job, or during a build process like when using a static site generator.
+(Like our parent project [Bridgetown](https://github.com/bridgetownrb/bridgetown)!)

 ## Testing

 * Run `bundle exec rake` to run the test suite.